jayrbolton/hadrosaur/README.md

 ![logo](docs/logo.jpg)

-Do you want to compute thousands of resources (files, metadata, database imports, etc) in parallel, but have a hard time tracking completion status, errors, logs, and other runtime data?
+Do you want to compute thousands of (probably asynchronous) jobs that compute some set of resources (files, metadata, database imports, etc) in parallel, but have a hard time tracking completion status, errors, logs, and other runtime data?
 That's what this is for.

+This library uses a combination of LevelDB and the file system to track logs, errors, and run state for your tasks.

 > **Work in progress**